Understanding Gestational Diabetes (GDM)

 What is GDM?

+Globally, about 1 in 6 live births are affected by gestational diabetes (GDM).
 GDM is a common pregnancy complication, and certain factors increase the likelihood of developing it:

 • Family History – A personal or family history of type 2 diabetes increases risk.